nithya-ganesan/wordstock/README.md

 * It works only on data and patterns files with *.txt* extension
 * The files both data and patterns are expected to be provided as input directories to WordStock
-* It is tested using docker installed Ubuntu 16.04.
+* It is tested using docker installed on Ubuntu 16.04.
 * Performance of WordStock drops as the number of files to take stock of increases.
-The reason for this behavior need to be checked the program needs to be tuned
+The reason for this behavior need to be checked in the program and get tuned

 ### Building WordStock docker image
 Build the wordstock docker image from the parent directory of the